Astros vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have won 57.8% of the games this season when they were favored on the moneyline (26-19).
+- The Astros have won 27 of the 46 games they were favored on the moneyline this season (58.7%).

-- Houston has a record of 8-2 when it has played as moneyline favorites with odds of -250 or shorter (80% winning percentage).
+- Houston has gone 9-2 (winning 81.8% of its games) when playing as moneyline favorites of -225 or shorter.

-- The Astros have a 71.4% chance to win this contest based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Astros have an implied win probability of 69.2%.

-- Houston has played in 67 games with set over/under, and have combined with opponents to go over the total 32 times (32-34-1).
+- Houston has combined with opponents to go over the total 33 times this season for a 33-34-1 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!